Tesnime19/SQL_Comment_Injection/README.md

     cd SQL_Comment_Injection
     ```

-2. Install the required Python dependencies:
+2. Create a virtual environment using venv:
     ```bash
+    python -m venv venv
+    source venv/bin/activate  # On Windows: venv\Scripts\activate
+    ```

+3. Install the required Python dependencies:
+    ```bash
     pip install -r requirements.txt
     ```

-3. Download and install ngrok:
+4. Download and install ngrok:
     - Visit https://ngrok.com, sign up, and download ngrok.
     - Place the ngrok binary in the root directory of this project.

 ## Usage
-1. Run the setup script:
+1. Activate the virtual environment (if not already activated):
     ```bash
+    source venv/bin/activate  # On Windows: venv\Scripts\activate
+    ```

+2. Run the setup script:
+    ```bash
     ./ngrok_setup.sh
     ```

-2. Access the application:
+3. Access the application:
-    - ngrok will generate a public URL (e.g., `http://1234abcd.ngrok.io`).
+    - ngrok will generate a public URL (`http://1234abcd.ngrok.io`).
-    - Share this URL with others to test the SQL Injection vulnerability.

-3. Test the vulnerability:
+4. Test the vulnerability:
     - Enter `admin' --` as the username and leave the password field blank.
     - This will bypass the authentication and log you in as the admin.